Lisbon revisited (updated April 2024)

 Ascensor da Bica (courtesy of Khaled)

-Lisbon gets by on charm alone.
-Lisboa is all woman and an easy one to love at that.
-It is a city of contrasts, where old world glamour imparted from all corners of Asia and Africa, wholeheartedly embrace an outgoing modern spirit.
+Lisboa is all woman (the traditional fado songs will testify to that) and gets by on charm alone.
+It is a city of contrasts, where old world glamour imparted from all corners of Asia and Africa wholeheartedly embrace an outgoing modern spirit.

-Due to its relative compactness Lisbon is best discovered by foot.
-For those who insist on taking to the wheel be prepared to endure the recent traffic restrictions in the city centre that will test the patience of a saint.
+It is a relatively compact city so can be done by foot.
+Those who insist on taking to the wheel be prepared to endure the recent traffic restrictions in the city centre that will test the patience of a saint.
 And if that doesn’t, then the “Fast & Furious” driving style of the local populace most certainly will.
-So, pack those walking shoes.
+So, pack those comfy walking shoes or you will regret it.

 Castelo Sao Jorge